Avanade/Beef/docs/Sample-Cosmos-GettingStarted.md

 The [`Beef.Template.Solution`](../templates/Beef.Template.Solution/README.md) needs to be installed so that it can be used to easily create the required [solution structure](./Solution-Structure.md).

-Install (or update) the latest template from the public [NuGet](https://www.nuget.org/packages/Beef.Template.Solution/) repository using the `dotnet new -i` command as follows:
+Install (or update) the latest template from the public [NuGet](https://www.nuget.org/packages/Beef.Template.Solution/) repository using the `dotnet new -i` command as follows (or alternatively specify the required version):

 ```
 dotnet new -i beef.template.solution --nuget-source https://api.nuget.org/v3/index.json
+dotnet new -i beef.template.solution::5.0.1.preview4 --nuget-source https://api.nuget.org/v3/index.json
 ```

 <br/>